 To be eligible, applicants must:

-• Be enrolled during the spring 2015 semester as a Central Connecticut State University undergraduate at any class level or discipline/major.
+Be enrolled during the Spring 2021 semester as a Central Connecticut State University student at any class level or discipline/major.

-• Agree that the paper or project and application materials will become property of Elihu Burritt Library and may be publicly displayed in the library and/or library website.
+Agree that the paper or project and application materials will be publicly displayed in the library’s online collections.

 Elihu Burritt Library and the Department of History are partnering to preserve